Information

 What you can do:

-• Think about fitting a sonic animal alert on your car, - most are cheap and effective
+• Consider fitting a sonic animal alert on your car - most are cheap and effective and may save serious damage to your vehicle.

 2. Mother shot and killed by shooters